D7ry/valhallaCombat/README.md

 - As such, stamina regenerates 5x faster for all races by default.
 (Tweakable)<br/>
 - Specifities of stamina will be elaborated on later.

-_Unlike "Souls Like Stamina" or many other combat mods, stamina regeneration is not hard-coded into esp records, but multiplied based on the records you already have.
-This make stamina changes brought by Valhalla Combat consistent with all other race overhauls._
+_Unlike most other combat mods, stamina regeneration is not hard-coded into esp records.
+Instead, regen rates are multiplied based on the records you already have.
+This ensures maximum compatibility and consistency with other race overhauls.
+Additionally, you can set a stamina regeneration upper limit to prevent certain race's stamina rate from skyrocketing._

 ## **Attack**
 - Light attack costs a fixed amount of stamina.
 Heavy attack costs a fixed portion of stamina.
 (Tweakable)